kuviman/ents/BEVY_POG.md

 # Bevy POG

+## Game template not working

+Web build had black screen - <https://github.com/NiklasEi/bevy_game_template/issues/84>

+This shows how easy it is to break something when making changes?

+Native build also stopped working at some point.
+No idea what asset failed when using `bevy-asset-manager`.

 ## Has vs With

 So I used `Has<Component>` instead of `With<Component>` and it took me 1 hour to find the problem.